o-ikne/GCN-Labs/README.md

-# GCN-Labs
+# Deel Learning Courses
-This repository contains labs and tutorials on Convolutional Graph Networks (GCNs).
+This repository contains lecture slides, labs and tutorials on deep learning.

 **Check out the slides and the tutorials ☝️**